elamaran619/amazon-quicksight-user-guide/doc_source/create-a-data-set-existing.md

 1. In the **FROM EXISTING DATA SOURCES** section of the **Create a Data Set** page, choose the database data source to use, and then choose **Create Data Set**\.

 1. For **Schema: contain sets of tables**, choose **Select** and then choose a schema\.

-Note that in some cases where there is only a single schema in the database, that schema will be automatically chosen and the schema selection option won't be displayed\.
+   In some cases where there is only a single schema in the database, that schema is automatically chosen and the schema selection option isn't displayed\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/select-schema.png)

 1. Choose one of the following options:
    + To prepare the data before creating an analysis, choose **Edit/Preview data** to open data preparation\.
 Typically, you would choose to prepare data at this point if you are planning on writing a SQL query rather than selecting data from a single table\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
    + Otherwise, choose a table and then choose **Select**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/select-table.png)

 1. Choose one of the following options:
    + To prepare the data before creating an analysis, choose **Edit/Preview data** to open data preparation for the selected table\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.

-   + To create a data set and an analysis using the table data as\-is, and to import the data set data into SPICE for improved performance \(recommended\), check the SPICE indicator to see if you have enough space\.
+   + To create a data set and an analysis using the table data as\-is, and to import the data set data into [SPICE](welcome.md#spice) for improved performance \(recommended\), check the SPICE indicator to see if you have enough space\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-meter.png)

      If you have enough SPICE capacity, choose the **Import to SPICE for quicker analytics** radio button and then create an analysis by choosing **Visualize**\.
 **Note**
 If you want to use SPICE and you don't have enough space, choose **Edit/Preview data**\.
 In data preparation, you can remove fields from the data set to decrease its size, apply a filter, or write a SQL query that reduces the number of rows or columns returned\.
 For more information about data preparation, see [Preparing Data Sets](preparing-data-sets.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-or-query2.png)
    + To create a data set and an analysis using the table data as\-is, and to have the data queried directly from the database, choose the **Directly query your data** radio button and then create an analysis by choosing **Visualize**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/spice-or-query3.png)